Student Handbook - Student Success

 Delaware County Community College is committed to providing a safe, secure campus for our students, faculty and community.
 Safety is maintained through the promotion of basic respect for individual rights and personal property at all campuses.
 The College complies with federal, state and local laws including, but not limited to, those which regulate the possession, use and sale of alcoholic beverages, illegal drugs and weapons, sexual assault, destruction of College equipment and buildings, theft, gambling and disorderly conduct.

 Based at the Marple Campus, the Department of Safety and Security coordinates all security activities.
 It provides security services 24 hours per day, seven days per week.
-A security officer is on duty at the Southeast Center in Sharon Hill, the Exton Center, the Downingtown Campus and the Pennocks Bridge Campus in West Grove during operational hours.
+A security officer is on duty at the Southeast Center in Sharon Hill, the Downingtown Center and the Pennocks Bridge Center in West Grove during operational hours.

 Important Telephone Numbers